hashicorp-guides/consul-api-gateway-on-nomad/Readme.md

     - Check Nomad UI, you should see the job running.
     - Check Consul UI, you should see the example-app registered.
 18. Test the API Gateway.
+    - Run `nomad job status ingress` to find the allocation for the API gateway.
+    - Run `nomad alloc status` to find the address for that allocation.
     - Run `curl -v http://<api-gateway-address>:<api-gateway-port>/hello`
     - You should see the response from hello-app.
 19. For additional debugging, you could dive into Envoy configs through envoy admin url, Nomad job logs and Consul catalog service definition.